 - SED 307 Materials & Methods of Teaching in Secondary Schools 3 credit hours.
 A course designed to acquaint the student with fundamental educational principles and practices in secondary schools and current acceptable methods, devices, and techniques of learning that enhance and facilitate the teaching-learning process.
 The course also provides for supervised practicum.
 Prerequisite: Formal admission to the teacher education program. - SED 409 Reading in the Content Area 3 credit hours.
 A course focusing on the basic reading and study skills that students need, regardless of the content area.
 It also provides concrete suggestions for ascertaining reading interests and activities of secondary students.
 The course will be presented in a non-technical manner that stresses a practical approach.
 Prerequisite: Formal admission to the teacher education program. - SED 325T Knowing and Learning in Mathematics and Science 3 credit hours.
 Students focus on knowing and learning in secondary mathematics and science as understood from a multi-disciplinary perspective.
 Students identify theories and employ these theories to guide their own practice.
 They develop their teaching practice and theory in a way that builds upon each other.
 Students develop a teaching practice that is guided by theories of how people learn.
 Students become thoughtful and reflective practitioners, and develop the knowledge, dispositions, and skills needed to be effective teachers in middle and high schools.
+Prerequisite: Formal admission to the teacher education program. - SED 326T Classroom Interactions 3 credit hours.
+Classroom Interactions continues the process of preparing students to teach mathematics, and science by providing opportunities to apply theories of learning developed in Knowing and Learning in instructional settings.
+Students will design and implement instructional activities informed by their own understanding of what it means to know and learn mathematics and science, and then evaluate the outcomes of those activities on the basis of student artifacts.
+Field Experience/Practicum required.
 Prerequisite: Formal admission to the teacher education program. - SED 421 Materials and Methods of Teaching English in Secondary Schools 3 credit hours.
 An analysis of objectives of the high school curriculum in English and a study of methods and practices effective in the teaching of language and literature.
 Prerequisite: Formal admission to the teacher education program. - SED 422 Materials and Methods of Teaching Mathematics in Secondary Schools 3 credit hours.
 A methods course designed for persons interested in teaching mathematics in high schools.
 Emphasis will be given to the logic of arithmetic, algebra, and geometry.
 The following topics are representative of the areas to be covered: mathematics as a study which contributes to the realization of the general aims of education, the specific aims of mathematics teaching, the proper place of mathematics in the secondary school curriculum, sources of materials and aids in the teaching of mathematics; mathematics organizations (professional and student), mathematics literature (professional and lay), and tests in mathematics.
 Prerequisite: Formal admission to the teacher education program.